Cyber-Physical Systems Security: A Comprehensive Review of Anomaly Detection Techniques: Conclusion

 \section{Conclusion}

 Anomaly detection in Cyber-Physical Systems (CPS) is a crucial research area with widespread applications in critical sectors like energy, transportation, and healthcare.
-This review has summarized key findings from existing literature, covering a range of approaches including machine learning, deep learning, hybrid models, and domain-specific techniques.
+This survey has gone beyond existing security-centric reviews by comprehensively examining anomaly detection approaches across both malicious attacks and non-malicious failures in CPS, covering seven methodological categories and providing extensive benchmarking of numerous detection methods on standardized datasets.
 Each method offers unique strengths but also has limitations, such as difficulty in handling rare events, challenges in achieving real-time processing, and vulnerabilities to adversarial attacks.

 Table \ref{tab:anomaly_comparison} provides a comparison of different approaches for problem-solving in anomaly detection, highlighting their capabilities, strengths, limitations, and examples.
 These approaches range from mathematical models and machine learning to hybrid and invariant-based methods, showcasing the diverse strategies available to tackle the challenges in CPS.
 While hybrid approaches demonstrate flexibility and the ability to detect a wide variety of problems, other methods such as invariant-based techniques excel in rule-based validations, emphasizing the importance of selecting the right approach based on the application context.